Is HPV an STI?

 Is there any way to protect myself against HPV?

 The HPV vaccine – Gardasil 9, which is a HPV vaccine that protects against HPV-types 6, 11, 16, 18, 31, 33, 45, 52, and 58.
 Types 6 and 11 are responsible for most cases of HPV-related genital warts, and types 16 and 18 cause most cases of HPV-related cancers.
-The HPV vaccine is offered routinely to young girls on the NHS, and will soon be offered to young boys.
+The HPV vaccine is offered routinely to all 12- and 13-year olds in school Year 8.
+Those who missed their HPV vaccination in school Year 8 can continue to have the vaccine up to their 25th birthday.
 Men who have sex with men may also get the HPV vaccination on the NHS in sexual health clinics.
 Superdrug Health Clinics also offer the HPV vaccine privately for men and women up to the age of 45.

 Wearing condoms – using protection when having sex reduces the chance that you will pass on any sexually transmitted infections, including HPV.
 However, as HPV can also be spread through skin-to-skin contact, using a condom cannot guarantee that you will be protected from being infected.